 Slicing Patient Contact Details

 One common use of slicing is to describe different constraints on different kinds of patient contact details.
-This is defined as Patient.telecom : ContactPoint [0..*] where the ContactPoint has system, value and use.
+In this example, Patient.telecom is defined as: ContactPoint [0..*] where the ContactPoint has system, value and use.

 Consider the case where the profile should say: